Jada Pinkett Smith

 Jada Pinkett Smith Now

 Jada Pinkett-Smith currently is known for returning to her familiar role as Niobe in the film "The Matrix: Resurrections" in 2021.
 And in March 2022, she accompanied her husband Will Smith to the Oscars ceremony.
 Her husband received the coveted award for the first time, but the event was remembered not for that, but for how Will defended his wife's honor.
-Host Chris Rock made an unsuccessful joke about Jada's haircut, hinting at her alopecia, after which Will, without saying a word, approached him and hit him in the face.
+Host Chris Rock made a tasteless joke about Jada's shaved head, referencing her alopecia, prompting Will to walk onstage and slap him.

 Will Smith slaps Chris Rock at the 2022 Oscars